 1. READ pages 32-49 in your Green TOK Course Companion.

-3. Choose 1 LINKING QUESTION.
-Comment on it with your own personal thoughts and real-life examples from the world or your experiences.
+2. Choose 2 items from the list of QUOTES and LINKING QUESTIONS.
+Comment on them with your own personal thoughts and real-life examples from the world or your experiences.
 Find a related article or video that would support your answer, and describe how it does.
 You can research on your own or use the HANDY DIIGO LIST of almost 100 sources to help.

 5. COMMENT with your own personal thoughts or questions on the 4 VIDEOS found on this blog post.

 PART II (might be Day 2 of class): Language games